|

 also, that he assisted in building a12-foot wall around the

-original eight blocks of the City, the wall being constructed by
+original eight blocks of the City, the wall being constructed

 taxation and donations against Indian attacks.